BeakBox How-To Guides

 BeakBoxes only contain inert, cured glues and thermoplastic adhesives which are non-toxic to birds and humans.

-Do I need to connect my BeakBox to the Wi-Fi?
+Do I need to connect my BeakBox to Wi-Fi?

-Your BeakBox will still work fine without a web connection.
-Connecting keeps your BeakBox up-to-date with our latest software.
-It will also let you better manage your bird’s experience through a web interface and give you access to future features.
+Your BeakBox will still work fine without a Wi-Fi connection.
+Connecting your BeakBox to Wi-Fi will keep your BeakBox up-to-date with our latest software and give you access to future features.

 Can I change the volume on my BeakBox?